 7. Beer tour

-Poland is a very beer-loving country.
+Poland is a very beer country.
 In fact, they have several types of beers that you can try almost anywhere.
 The most famous are:

 As you can see, a repertoire of beers that is well worth a thorough tasting of the best places where they are served.

-Of course, there are tours to get to know Polish beers better.
+There are, of course, tours to get to know Polish beers better.
 They usually offer the following:

 - A tour of selected breweries

-- Selection of popular, regional and craft beers.
+- A selection of popular, regional and craft beers.

 - Specialized English-speaking guide

 - Possible pick-up at the hotel or at predefined meeting points (depending on the tour)

 What I do advise you to do is to check carefully if the tour you are interested in has Spanish speaking guides.
 This is usually the norm but it is worth making sure before booking.

 We continue with the drinks, this time with an option suitable for the most hardened: vodka.
 Although it is usually thought to be a drink almost exclusively from Russia, the truth is that Poland stands out for being a great producer of this alcohol.
 So why not try it for a total immersion in Polish culture?
 There are several tours at your disposal that will show you the best brands.

 First of all, I want to tell you that, despite their name, these are not tours where everything is based on drinking vodka.
 In fact, they usually include snacks, tastings and water.
 Because not everyone has the same resistance to the high alcohol content of this drink.
 In short, this is what this kind of tours offer you: